Unaffiliated Academic Year Programs

 - Obtain a signature from the Manager of Study Abroad Financial Services in the Financial Aid Office after meeting to discuss financial considerations (see below).

 The petition is only required for academic year programs.
 Please visit the unaffiliated summer program page for the summer process.

-Your request will be reviewed by Jessica Fetridge, Associate Director, and you will receive a decision as soon as possible.
+Your request will be reviewed by Jessica Fetridge, Senior Associate Director, and you will receive a decision as soon as possible.

 Step 2: Complete the Northwestern study abroad application

 If your petition is approved, you will be given instructions for completing the Northwestern study abroad application by the appropriate deadline.